NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Vengeful Strike.md

 **Prerequisites** Come and Get Me
 * * *
-**Trigger** A creature within your reach succeeds or critically succeeds at an attack against you.
+**Trigger** A creature within your reach succeeds at an attack against you.

-**Requirements** You're under the effect of [[Feats/Come and Get Me|Come and Get Me]]
+**Requirements** You're under the effect of Come and Get Me.

 * * *

 When struck by an enemy, you respond in turn.
 Make a melee Strike against the triggering creature.
-This Strike doesn't count toward your multiple attack penalty, and your multiple attack penalty doesn't apply to this Strike.
+If the triggering attack was a critical success, you can use Vengeful Strike as a free action instead of a reaction.

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*